mell421/test/premder/premder.md

 * The voice be 10x1
 5515 never too late 1x4
 The player 1x2
-You are my sunshine 1x2
-* You are my sunshine 1x1
 * The player 1x1
 District z 2x2
 * F4 thailand 1x1